G-Node/nix/docs/storing_data.md

 }
 ```

-## Advanced storing: Extending stored data
+## Advanced storing: extending stored data

 The dimensionality (aka known as rank) and the stored *DataType* of a
 *DataArray* are fixed.
 The actual size of the stored dataset, however,
 can be changed.
-This is ofter used when you acquire data e.g. during
+This is often used when you acquire data e.g. during
 an experiment.

 The workflow would be: